 Last Updated on: by

 Once your speed increases your whole style of playing loosens up.
-Your fingers will feel light and flexible and you’ll gain more freedom in your playing.
+Your fingers will feel light and flexible and you’ll gain much more freedom in your playing.

 Your fingers will float easily across the strings without trying so hard.
 It’s an important skill to work on and to maintain.